ndragun92/os-windows11/README.md

 ### Known Issues

-- Blur not working in Firefox browser.
+- Blur not working in the Firefox browser.

 ###### Solution: